 Logistics - Cary will provide at its cost all facilities, logistics (AV), and catering for the Workshop.

 Sponsorship – The parties shall work together to find sponsors to defer expenses.
-Cary shall provide the Council with an estimate of its out of pocket (non facility) costs and the parties shall work together to find sponsors.
+Cary shall provide the Council with an estimate of its out of pocket (non-facility) costs and the parties shall work together to find sponsors.
 The parties agree that the Council may also seek sponsorships from its partners and other third parties to defer its costs.
 Any party contacting Cary for sponsorship shall be referred to the Council.

 Attendance at Smart Cities Week.
 In consideration of this Agreement, Cary will agree to send, at the Council’s cost, two (2) senior representatives to each Smart Cities Week Conferences held in Santa Clara, CA and Washington DC on May 7-9 and October 2-4, 2018 respectively.
 These representatives will be expected to participate in the programs for each conference and educate the audience about smart city developments in Cary.

+Additional Terms.
+The following conditions are made a part of this Memorandum of Understanding and may not be changed without the written agreement of both parties.

+Insurance.
+Council and Council’s permitted subcontractors shall purchase and maintain on a primary basis and at its sole expense during the term and for three years after the termination of this Agreement insurance for the following: protection from claims under Worker’s or Workmen’s Compensation Acts covering claims arising out of or related to bodily injury, including bodily injury, sickness, disease or death of any of Council’s employees or subcontractors; Commercial General Liability Insurance, including contractual liability and covering bodily injury, property damage, products and completed operations and personal injury; Commercial Automobile Liability Insurance, including owned, hired and non-owned vehicles, if any, covering bodily injury and property damage; Cyber Liability covering infringement, information theft, release of private information, damage, destruction and alteration of electronic information, extortion, network security, breach response costs, and regulatory fines; and Professional Liability/Errors & Omissions Insurance (if applicable) covering claims arising out of or related to Council’s performance under this Agreement.

+Unless otherwise specified on Attachment 1, minimum limits of insurance coverage are: